My dog, Puppy Girl, was diagnosed with KCS. I share our experiences to help other owners learn about this disease and how to cope with it.

 Puppy Girl Loses Her Vision

-At the present time, her vet and I are discussing potential bilateral enucleation (removal of both eyes) to ensure that she doesn't have any pain.
-This is a very difficult decision for a pet parent to make, but I've read accounts of the benefits on a support website for people with blind dogs, and they're encouraging.
+Her regular vet discussed potential bilateral enucleation (removal of both eyes) to ensure that she doesn't have any pain.
+This is a very difficult decision for a pet parent to make.
+The very thought of having her eyes removed is traumatic to me, but not as much as if she weren't already blind.
+I've read accounts of the benefits of enucleation (which is used for a variety of diagnoses) on a support website for people with blind dogs, and they're encouraging.

-Thanks to readers for caring about my dear Puppy Girl!
+Thanks to my readers for your kind comments and for caring about dear Puppy Girl!

 © 2012 Jaye Denman

 Jaye Denman (author) from Deep South, USA on August 18, 2020:

 I hope the PRP drops help Miko.
 I only used Genteal PM ointment for my girl.